A Complete Cabot Trail Itinerary – 22 Incredible Stops

 Dave on rocks at Lakies Head

 One of the most striking parts of the Cabot Trail is the rocky coast of Lakies Head.
-The shore is amass of rocky boulders where visitors can walk out to explore the coast.
-There’s a bridge and boardwalk that will take you out to a viewing platform and you can stop there.
+The shore is amassed with rocky boulders, and visitors can walk out to explore the coast.
+A bridge and boardwalk take you to a viewing platform, and you can stop there.

 11. Zodiac Tours at the Pier